bobc/bare-metal-sam3x/README.md

 ## Requirements

-- An arduino Due
+- An Arduino Due
 - USB cable
 - installation of Arduino IDE + SAM boards package (or GNU-ARM compiler package)

+Optional : make

 ## blink

-Not working.
+Working.

-NB you will need to alter paths to suit your installation in build.bat.
-Change the COM port for your system.
+NB you will need to alter paths to suit your installation in build.bat/makefile Also change the COM port for your system.

 ## Programming